rustymagnet3000/pyopenssl_automate_certificate_verification/README.md

                         Path to directory of Root and Intermediate Cert Authority certificates -r REHASH_PATH, --rehash-path REHASH_PATH
                         Path to OpenSSL's c_rehash tool.
-This generates the symbolic required for OpenSSL's Verify() to workIf you don't include this value, it will default to ~/openssl/bin -p PRINT_TRUSTSTORE_INFO, --print-truststore-info PRINT_TRUSTSTORE_INFO
+This generates the symbolic required for OpenSSL's Verify() to work if you don't include this value, it will default to ~/openssl/bin -p, --print-truststore-info
                         Prints out information about the directory of Root and Intermediate Cert Authority certificates.
 This is the Truststore.
-  -s, --socket-info     Prints the I.P. address returned from from getaddrinfo() -t, --time            Prints the time for tls_client.do_handshake() to complete -all, --all           Prints all information available
 ```

 ### Print Trust Store